Carceral feminism: Rape

 Rape laws have gradually been liberalized across the Anglo-American world.
 Criminal law in these jurisdictions now recognizes that rape can be committed against any gender in a variety of circumstances that do not necessarily require penile penetration.
 Immunity for men who rape their wives within the context of marriage has been abolished.
 The evidence required for a rape conviction has also been relaxed as most laws now recognize rape where there is a lack of affirmative consent rather than the more strict requirement that there be an exertion of force by the defendant and active resistance by the victim.

 Domestic violence

 Domestic violence legislation has seen significant developments in the United States.
 Where the state had previously been reluctant to interfere in the private realm, it now views the home as a potential site for crime.
 The criminal protection order was an important precursor to the criminalization of domestic violence.
 Where such an order was issued against an individual, their presence at the home became a proxy for domestic violence.
 Anti-violence campaigns in the US in the 1970s and 1980s also led to policies that required police to make an arrest when responding to domestic violence calls, which resulted in increased arrests of both men and women.

+Carceral Feminism in Sweden

+Before gendered violence was recognized by the government of Sweden, it was under the name of 'domestic violence'.
+During the 1990s, though, the women's shelter movement brought attention to specific behavior that highlighted violence in men, and a new name was given to gendered violence, 'men's violence against women'.
+When the 2000s came by, the view of feminist ideologies that backed 'men's violence against women' was questioned, ultimately taking the credibility out of that term, and reverting it back to what it was before the women's shelter movement.